scikit-hep/awkward/docs-src/how-to-math-argminmax.md

 ak.argmin(array, mask_identity=True, axis=1)
 ```

-By default, the axis is `None`.
+The default axis is `None`.
 In this case the function returns a scalar that is calculated over all the elements in the flattened [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html).

 Argmin
 ------